FireWatch-ai/fireWatch/README.md

 # FireWatch
 Policy-based wildfire prevention.
-Currently in building out predictive model on using open source data in California.
-V.01
+Currently, we are in the process of building a predictive model using open-source data in California, combining multistage ML models.
+We hope to incorporate direct factors along with human factors, such as campgrounds, to effectively predict and manage wildfire resources.
+Version 1.0

 # Initial fire plotting

-Here is the intial plotting of wildfires on california, alongside a guassian distrubition to create a probailbity, P from 0 < P < 1.
+Here is the initial plotting of wildfires in California, alongside a Gaussian distribution to create a probability, P, where 0 < P < 1.

 ![](https://github.com/blueishfiend692/fireWatch/blob/master/images/wildfireInCalifornia.png)